 If you’ve ever read a will or trust agreement, you know that it’s a fairly cold, legal document.
 Yet, this document is the last bit of communication you will have with your family.
 And, it comes to your family at a highly charged emotional time in their lives.
 As a result, a slight or a perceived insult can become a major issue.

-Lawyers who draft these documents are primarily concerned with their legal effect.
+Lawyers and other estate planning law firm to help guide you draft these documents are primarily concerned with their legal effect.
 If they succeed in transferring the property to the intended people, they have done their job.
 But that doesn’t mean that the document was a success from the client’s perspective.
 A document that distributes their belongings, but leaves a permanent rift in the family is probably not what they want.

 An unnecessary family squabble can have adverse legal consequences as well.
 Relatives who are angry are more likely to contest the will.
 Fights over fees and division of property can be made much more expensive when the family is fighting.